-As I was landing at Denver International Airport, I wondered why they call it the mile-high-city?
+As I landed at Denver International Airport, I wondered why they call it the mile-high city.
 I was expecting mountainous terrain and a lot of green.

-Denver, at first glance, looks like any other major city in the USA, with urban sprawl and a city center with tall buildings.
+At first glance, Denver looks like any other major city in the USA, with urban sprawl and a city center with tall buildings.

-But some points in the city are at an elevation of 5,280 feet (1,609 m) which is exactly one mile above sea level.
+But some points in the city are at an elevation of 5,280 feet (1.61 km), exactly one mile above sea level.

 Interesting fact: The highest city in the US is in the state of Colorado.
 The city of Alma sits at an elevation of 10,578 feet.

-The Denver area is considered part of the High Desert Prairie, but it sits at the foothills of the Rocky Mountains, offering the residents and visitors of this metro area an immense natural playground for hiking, fishing, camping, rafting, and snow sports.
+The Denver area is considered part of the High Desert Prairie, but it sits at the foothills of the Rocky Mountains.
+The area offers the residents and visitors of this metro area an immense natural playground for hiking, fishing, camping, rafting, and snow sports.

 Take a walk